crispinprojects/gtk4-checkers/README.md

 ## Usage

-To move a piece on the board you first click on the piece start position and then click on the piece end position.
+This is a player-vs-computer game.
+You (the player) move a white piece on the board by first mouse clicking on the piece start position and then clicking on the piece end position.
 You then click the AI move button to make a computer move.

-If the White (human) player can make a multiple jump then you jump the first piece and then jump the second piece and so on.
+If the white (human) player can make a multiple jump then you jump the first piece and then jump the second piece and so on.
 Likewise for the AI move.
 Click the AI move button for the first jump and then again for the next jump and so on.
+Follow the instructions shown in the game information display if in doubt.
+If you get a "white illegal move" it usually means that you have to jump elsewhere or you have tried to move to a position which is not allowed.

 ## AI